dekorateio/dekorate/readme.md

 dekorate.openshift.expose=true
 ```

 There are cases where the `Ingress` or `Route` host needs to be customized.
-This is done using the `host` parametes either via annotation or property configuration.
+This is done using the `host` parameter either via annotation or property configuration.

 ###### Kubernetes